How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-Backing up your site before making any changes to your site is essential.
-This way, if something goes wrong, you can always restore everything to its previous state.
+Backing up your website before making any updates to your site is vital.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are many WordPress plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your backup process here:
+If you don’t want to perform manual backups, there are a number of free and paid plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here:

 2. Check The Changelog

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file accompanying an update listing any new features, improvements, bug fixes or any other changes in the new version.
+Depending on the theme you have installed, there may be a changelog file accompanying an update which provides an overview of new features, improvements, security fixes or important information pertaining to the new version.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of the theme, track bugs and check to see if all plugins are working fine with the new theme before applying it to a live site.
+Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track bugs and check if all plugins are working fine with the new theme before installing it on a live site.

-If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain using the same plugins and configuration settings and test new theme versions on your test site before applying it to your main website.
+If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain name with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main website.

 4. Search Online

-Before updating your theme, it’s a good idea to search online and see if anyone has reported any serious problems with the new theme version.
+Before updating your theme, it’s a good idea to do a quick search online and see if anyone has reported any issues with the new theme version.

-If you have made extensive changes to your existing theme files, updating your theme could result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, upgrading your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, your customizations get preserved through the “child theme.”
+When you update the “parent theme”, all modifications are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you plan to use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the official WordPress child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan to use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or just visit the official WordPress child theme page here:

 Practical Tip

-Many people don’t upgrade their WordPress themes regularly, while others upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are recommended “best practice” methods for ensuring problem-free upgrades.
+Many people don’t upgrade their themes regularly, while others upgrade without going through some or all of the steps listed in the section above.
+As mentioned earlier, the above are “best practice” methods to help you avoid problems.
 Ultimately, it is solely your responsibility as a website owner to protect your online properties.

 Upgrading your theme from the WP dashboard is easy.

-Theme Management: Updating WP Theme In Your Admin Dashboard
+Theme Management: How To Upgrade WordPress Themes In Your Dashboard

-Depending on the theme(s) you have installed on your website, you may receive occasional notifications in your dashboard that new theme versions are available and require updating …
+Depending on what theme(s) are installed on your website, you may receive an occasional alert in your dashboard that new theme versions are available and require updating …

-Updating a theme from your WP dashboard is quite simple and easy.
-You can update your WordPress themes via the “Themes” section, or the “Updates” area.
+Updating WordPress themes from your dashboard is easy.
+You can update your theme from the “Themes” page, or the “Updates” feature.

-To see which themes require updating, go to your Themes area.
+To see which themes require updating, go to your Themes page.

-Select Appearance > Themes in your WordPress dashboard menu …
+Select Appearance > Themes in your WP dashboard menu …

 This brings you to the “Themes” page …

-Themes that need updating display an “Update Available” message over their thumbnail image …
+Themes that need updating display an “Update Available” message over the theme’s thumbnail image …

 Theme Management: Upgrading A Theme In WordPress

-Repeat the process described above to update all of your remaining themes, or use the method described below to bulk update multiple themes.
+Repeat the above process to update all of your remaining themes, or use the method described below to upgrade multiple themes.

-Update your themes from the “Updates” area as shown below:
+Update your themes via the “Updates” section as shown below:

-To view all themes installed in your website that need updating, click on Dashboard > Updates
+To view all themes installed in your website that require updating, click on Dashboard > Updates

 Upgrading Themes In WordPress

-WordPress automatically updates all of your selected themes …
+WordPress will automatically update all of your selected themes …

 Congratulations!
-Now you know how to upgrade your WordPress themes from the WP dashboard.
+Now you know how to update your WP theme from your dashboard.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)